learn-academy-2022-delta/treasure-hunt-JICaddick/README.md

 Used flex and wrap, along with setting width
 Centered both gameboard and header
-Passed the value of board to our square component to show question mark Styled question mark to be larger and centered
+Passed the value of board to our square component to show question mark Styled question mark to be larger and centered.
 ✅

 *WHERE EVERYONE ELSE PUSH/PULLED*